 Here are few tips for healthy eating options while Ramadan or any other holy fasting period.

-Go with Natural food, Not Junk or processed Foods:
+Go with Natural food, Not Junk or Processed Foods:

 Well, in today’s time processed foods might come across as a very convenient option, but they’re usually filled with unhealthy things like high-fructose corn syrup that leads to overconsumption.
-Secondly, contains lot of artificial Ingredients.
+Secondly, contains a lot of artificial Ingredients.
 Most processed foods are Low in Nutrients.

 Don’t break your fast with a feast: